apache/sedona/docs/tutorial/viz.md

 This will give you a 256*256 resolution image after you run ST_Render at the end of this tutorial.

 !!!warning
-	We highly suggest that you should use ST_Transform to transform coordinates to a visualization-specific coordinate system such as epsg:3857.
-Otherwise you map may look distorted.
+	We highly suggest that you should use ST_Transform to transform coordinates to a visualization-specific coordinate system such as epsg:3857, otherwise you map may look distorted.

 ### Aggregate pixels